 Certainly, you may use a native browser solution, but it won’t work for intranet projects or you may try to build a custom tool.
 But there’s no good reason: it’s expensive, time consuming and just irrational.

-There are many off-the-shelf solutions like WProofreader SDK, Spell Check Pro Plugin by TinyMCE, ProWritingAid apps for RTEs or Sapling AI integrations with CKEditor.
+There are many solutions for WYSIWYG spell check, like WProofreader SDK, Spell Check Pro Plugin by TinyMCE, ProWritingAid apps for RTEs or Sapling AI integrations with CKEditor.

 By a rule of thumb, native spell checkers like Spell Check Pro Plugin by TinyMCE come with limited functionality, e.g. pure spell check.
 Commercial third-party tools are richer in terms of features, they offer more security options and API customization opportunities.
 And therefore, they’re pricier.